This article was written by Jim Parker, Vice President, Dimensional Fund Advisors and is published here with permission.

 A routine task for financial journalists at this time of year is to write a summary of the year in markets and to survey economists on their expectations for the coming year.
-These so-called ‘year-enders’ are worth revisiting 12 months on.
+These so-called ‘year enders’ are worth revisiting 12 months on.

+When journalists were writing their reviews, markets were particularly volatile.
+The fourth quarter was a difficult one amid headlines about the US-China dispute, Brexit, interest rates and warnings from IMF of a slowdown in global growth.
 Against that backdrop, many economists quoted in these reviews were pessimistic about prospects for 2019.
 ABC News in Australia ran with a story saying experts were predicting a bumpy ride for domestic shares in the coming year.

+Alongside the global issues, the Australian market also faced local uncertainties in the looming final report of the Hayne Royal Commission into financial services, plus a federal election that polls suggested would lead to a change of government.
 Currency markets were feeling the heat as well, with the Australian dollar falling to a 10-year low beneath 70 US cents as the year turned.
 Analysts quoted by The Guardian said the currency was a victim of mounting concerns about global growth.

 It was an ominous mix of negative headlines and you can see how all that bad news might have prompted investors to seek a safe harbour while the storm passed.

 Yes, a year on the US-China trade dispute is still grinding on.
 Yes, Brexit is still hogging the headlines.
 Yes, you don’t have to look far to find downbeat commentary on the global economic outlook.